Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Related Works

 \subsection{Medical Image Retrieval}

-Various methods have been proposed in the literature for medical image retrieval.
-Text-based image retrieval systems were among the first attempts to find similar images in a given database.
-However, these methods rely heavily on expert annotation and proper keyword selection, making them generally considered ineffective and time-consuming~\cite{Vishraj2022}.

-CBMIR models, on the other hand, rely on the content (features) of the images instead of their given labels.
-Consequently, they can be used in an unsupervised manner without the need for manual labeling.
+Various methods have been proposed in the literature for CBMIR.
+CBMIR models rely on the content (features) of the images and can be used unsupervised without the need for manual labeling.
 Conventional CBMIR models consist of image preprocessing, hand-crafted or automatic feature extraction, and feature similarity measurements using different distance-based methods.
-To enhance interpretability, some approaches propose reducing the disparity between the extracted features and the high-level semantic meanings of the images by incorporating expert feedback or medical metadata into the retrieval model~\cite{Vishraj2022, Graham2023}.